 The most common symptoms are persistent chest pain and shortness of breath.

-A chest x-ray and a biopsy of lung tissue or cells are needed to make the diagnosis.
+A chest CT scan and pleural biopsy are used to make the diagnosis of mesothelioma.

 Mesothelioma is treated with surgery, chemotherapy, and/or radiation therapy.